Preparing Your Child and Yourself for Camp

 Camper Cleanliness

 As part of maintaining good health while at camp, campers shower and change clothes daily.
 If your child is not used to taking a shower please teach them this skill before camp.
-Counselors are also instructed to be watchful for skin infections, poison ivy outbreaks, and the general health of each of their campers.
+Counselors are also instructed to be watchful for skin infections, poison ivy outbreaks, and general health of each of their campers.

 Loss and Theft

 Theft is extremely rare at camp but can occur.
 Since campers can lose track of precious items that they bring to camp please do not bring/send costly and valuable objects like jewelry, expensive or new clothing, expensive watches, etc. to camp.
 We understand your desire to purchase valuable outdoor equipment such as sleeping bags, boots, etc. for camp; however, most expensive gear is not necessary.
 We do everything we can to help the camper use good care habits.
 The camper will be given help with this through guidance from their counselor.
 At the end of the session, campers are given supervised cabin time for packing and other final cabin activities.
 Still, many campers struggle to keep up with their personal things and often go home missing a few items with which they arrived.
 Prior to camp, please have a discussion with your child about how to care for (and recognize) their possessions.
 It will help if they are involved with packing for camp.
-We also ask that you label all of your child’s clothing and gear (including toiletries).
+We also ask that you label all of your child’s clothing and gear (including toiletries) .
 A Sharpie works well for doing this.
-We cannot guarantee total protection and we cannot replace stolen or lost items.
+We cannot guarantee total protection, and we cannot replace stolen or lost items.
 A camper will have to assume responsibility for their own possessions.
 All Lost and Found left at the end of the session will go to a local shelter.

 Daily Schedule